NathanD19/SMPTEmailer/README.md

-# SMPTEmailer
+# SMPT Emailer
-Little mailer script used to send emails via SMPT
+Emailer script used to send emails via SMPT